Skip links

 Holly Scholles dissects the complex tangle of fetal assessment, and translates the latest recommendations of ACOG along with the original consensus of the National Institutes of Child Health and Human Development (NICHD), to create recommendations specific to the out-of-hospital setting, and in accordance with the Biodynamic model of midwifery.
 The 3rd edition contains updates to content, along with interactive exercises using audio recordings of FHTs, and written scenarios.
 MEAC approved for 8 hours of CE, approved for the NARM Midwifery Bridge Certificate, and meets the criteria for the Utah midwifery licensing requirement of a course in “intrapartum fetal monitoring.”Details and registration: https://www.hivece.com/courses/fetal-assessment-in-labor-3

 INTERMITTENT AUSCULTATION IN THE COMMUNITY BIRTH SETTING (exp.
-Sep 2025 (online/on-demand))
+Sep 2025 (Online))

 Welcome to Intermittent Auscultation for Community Birth Workers!
 In this 2 hour course, we will discuss the benefits of intermittent auscultation (IA), review the physiology of fetal distress and hypoxia, discuss the professional organizations position papers regarding IA, discuss how to chart what you hear, discuss possible options for new charting, and have multiple practice sessions.
 Approved for MEAC 2 hours of CEs Details and registration https://laurie-fremgen-s-school.teachable.com/p/intermittent-for-community-birth

 EXPECT THE UNEXPECTED: PSYCHOLOGY OF BIRTH EMERGENCIES (exp.
-July 2025 (online/on demand))
+July 2025 (Online))

 This course, Expect the Unexpected: Psychology of Birth Emergencies, is worth 4 MEAC ACCREDITED CEU HOURS, and will teach you the brain science of facing a birth emergency.
 You will gain a helpful understanding of how to optimize reaction time in an emergency as you learn about the three deadly delays and how to do After Action Review.
 Finally, best practices for home-to-hospital transfer are discussed.
 4 hours of CEU accredited by MEAC.
 To register for course: https://www.mercycollegeofmidwifery.edu/online-expect-the-unexpected-psychology-of-birth-emergencies